24pwbcs1319-glitch/Temp-project-repo/project/smart-study-planner/README.md

 ## About the Project

-FocusFlow is a study planner web app that helps students organize their subjects and assignments, track completion progress, and use a built-in Pomodoro timer to manage study sessions effectively.
+Study Genie is a study planner web app that helps students organize their subjects and assignments, track completion progress, and use a built-in Pomodoro timer to manage study sessions effectively.
 It features user authentication, dark mode support, and a responsive design that works on both desktop and mobile.

 ---